forge-ml/forge-ml/README.md

 ## 🤖 Using the Forge SDK

-`forge init` and `forge deploy all` will generate a client for you. allowing you to interact with your endpoints programatically.
+`forge init` and `forge deploy all` will generate a client for you, allowing you to interact with your endpoints programatically.

 Lets walk through an example of how to use the Forge SDK